amabayar1999/Huzur-Game/MULTIPLAYER_INTEGRATION.md

 1. Go to `http://localhost:3000`
 2. Click "🎮 Play Huzur (Multiplayer)"
 3. Create a room or join an existing one
-4. Wait for other players (2-4 players)
+4. Wait for another player (2 players total)
 5. Start the game and play!

 ## 🎯 **Game Flow**